The Journal of Asian Studies

-The Journal of Asian Studies, the flagship journal of the Association for Asian Studies, has long been regarded as the most authoritative, prestigious, and selective (the acceptance rate is about 6%) peer-reviewed academic journal in the field of Asian studies.
-Published by Duke University Press since 2023, under the guidance of its editorial board, it regularly presents the very best empirical and multidisciplinary work on Asia, spanning the arts, history, literature, the social sciences, and cultural studies.
-In addition to research, current interest, and state-of-the-field articles, a large section of the journal is devoted to book reviews.
+The Journal of Asian Studies is the flagship journal of the Association for Asian Studies, publishing peer-reviewed academic scholarship in the field of Asian studies.
+Its acceptance rate is approximately 6%.
+Each issue circulates over 8,200 copies, reaching a readership across the academic community and beyond.

-The journal was established in 1941 as The Far Eastern Quarterly, changing to its current title in September 1956.
+The journal was established in 1941, as The Far Eastern Quarterly, changing to its current title in September 1956.
 Before 2023, the journal was published by Cambridge University Press.
+Published by Duke University Press since 2023, under the guidance of its editorial board, it presents empirical and multidisciplinary work on Asia, spanning the arts, history, literature, the social sciences, and cultural studies.
+In addition to research, current interest, and state-of-the-field articles, a large section of the journal is devoted to book reviews.

 Editors-in-chief

 The following are or have been editor-in-chief of the journal: